European Green Deal: Timeline

-Recovery program from the novel coronavirus
+Recovery program from COVID-19

 With the 2020 COVID-19 pandemic spreading rapidly within the European Union, the focus on the European Green Deal diminished.
 Many leaders including the deputy minister, Kowalski, from Poland, a Romanian politician, and the Czech prime minister, Babiš, suggested either a yearly pause or a complete discontinuation of the deal.
 Many believe the current main focus of the European Union's current policymaking process should be the immediate, shorter-term crisis rather than climate change.

 The financial market being under immense stress along with a reduction in economic activity is another factor threatening to derail the European Green Deal.
 Public and private funds for the policy as well as the EU's GDP being affected by COVID-19 both hinder the budgeting for the policy to take action.

 However, as recovery processes have begun within the European Union, a large majority of ministers are supporting the push for the deal to begin, alongside the subsiding of the first wave of infections.
-Representatives from 17 governments signed a letter in mid-April pushing for the deal to continue as a “response to the economic crisis while transforming Europe into a sustainable and climate neutral economy.”
+Representatives from 17 governments signed a letter in mid-April pushing for the deal to continue as a "response to the economic crisis while transforming Europe into a sustainable and climate neutral economy."

 In April 2020, the European Parliament called for including the European Green Deal in its economic recovery program.
-Ten countries urged the European Union to adopt the “green recovery plan" as fears grew that the economic hit caused by the COVID-19 pandemic could weaken action on climate change.
+Ten countries urged the European Union to adopt the "green recovery plan" as fears grew that the economic hit caused by the COVID-19 pandemic could weaken action on climate change.

 In May 2020 the leaders of the European Commission argued that the ecological crisis helped create the pandemic, which emphasised the need to advance the European Green Deal.
 Later that month, the €750 billion European recovery package (called Next Generation EU) and the €1 trillion budget were announced.
 The European Green Deal is part of it.
 The money will be spent only on projects that meet certain green criteria.
 25% of all funding will go to climate change mitigation.
 Fossil fuels and Nuclear power are excluded from the funding.
 The recovery package is also intended to restore some equilibrium between rich and poor countries in the European Union.